appindesign/M-Time-Series/readme.md

 With this function you can easily create the most awkward of timelines.
 For example, a timeline starting at 3 minutes and 34 seconds after 1am on the 3rd of March 2020, with an interval of 7 minutes and 30 seconds and continuing until the end of March.
 The function generalises existing functions such as List.DateTimes.

+NOTE The function neither duplicates nor misses any timeslots on days when the clock moves forward or back.
+If you should wish to have missing/duplicate slots call the function with a datetimezone type for the `start` parameter and then convert the column to datetime.

 *Parameters*
 - `start` The function needs to be told the start of the timeline.
 The type of  start determines the type of the timeline.
 The type may be time, date, datetime or datetimezone.
 - `interval` The function needs to be told the duration of the interval between co-ordinates.